Let’s paint two seemingly harmless scenarios for you. A customer comes into your business and attempts to pay for a purchase with an EMV chip card.

-It might seem like a lot of work (and expensive) to make equipment upgrades, but when the alternative is an increased rate of chargebacks, fraud and potential merchant account termination, it’s clearly worth the investment to upgrade to technology that will protect your business.
+It might seem like a lot of work (and expensive) to make equipment upgrades, but when the alternative is an increased rate of chargebacks, fraud and potential merchant account termination due to EMV fallback, it’s clearly worth the investment to upgrade to technology that will protect your business.

 Has your business accepted EMV fallbacks?
 Are you in the market for new EMV-ready terminals?
 Let us know how your search is going in the comments section below!